kkots/ggxrd_hitbox_overlay_2211/README.md

 ; the animation didn't change, but instead reached some important point.
 This includes entering and leaving hitstop. showFirstFramesOnFramebar = true

+; Specify true or false.
+; This affects the frame counts that are displayed on the framebar.
+The frame counter will not reset ; between different frame graphics that all mean recovery or all mean startup or all mean idle and so on. considerSimilarFrameTypesSameForFrameCounts = true

+; Specify true or false.
+; When true, two or more projectile framebars will be combined into one if their active/non-active frames don't intersect. combineProjectileFramebarsWhenPossible = false

+; Specify true or false.
+; When true, projectiles will never be combined even if there are very many of them and they're all same. eachProjectileOnSeparateFramebar = false

+; Specify true or false.
+; When true, the framebar won't be cleared when resetting the stage with Record+Playback or Backspace in Training Mode, ; or when a player dies or when a new rounds starts. dontClearFramebarOnStageReset = false

+; Specify true or false.
+; Each framebar displays a label or title either to the left or to the right from it.
+The titles are truncated to 12 character by default.
+; By setting this setting to true, you can stop them from truncating and always display full titles. dontTruncateFramebarTitles = false

+; Specify true or false.
+; Each framebar displays a label or title either to the left or to the right from it, depending on which player it belongs to.
+; By setting this setting to true, you can make all framebar titles always display on the left.
+; To help tell which player it is you can use the "showPlayerInFramebarTitle" setting. allFramebarTitlesDisplayToTheLeft = true

 ; A number.
 ; Specifies the height of a single framebar of one player, in pixels, including the black outlines on the outside.
 ; The standard height is 19.
 framebarHeight = 19

+; A number.
+; Specifies the maximum number of characters that can be displayed in a framebar title.
+; This does not include the "P1 " and "P2 " additional text that is displayed when "showPlayerInFramebarTitle" is true.
+; You can use "useSlangNamesInFramebarTitle" to help reduce the lengths of text displayed in framebar titles.
+; The standard value is 12.
+framebarTitleCharsMax = 12

 ; Specify true or false.
+; This setting will affect how the 'Frame Advantage' field in the UI is calculated.
+; Normally, attacks put your opponent in blockstun right away, however, there are some moves that ; may put your opponent in blockstun after the move is over.
+Such moves are usually projectiles, such ; Ky j.D or I-No Antidepressant Scale.
+; When this setting is false, then, whenever the opponent enters blockstun, the time that you spent idle ; before that gets included in the frame advantage with a +.
+For example:
+; You shoot a projectile and then recover.
+Then you and the opponent are just standing there for 1000000 frames.
+; Then, the projectile that you shot puts the opponent into blockstun for 1 frame.
+Your frame advantage will be 1000001.
+; Setting this to false will cause the idle time that you spent before the opponent entered blockstun to not be included ; in your frame advantage, and your frame advantage in the example above will be just +1.
+; After changing this setting you don't need to repeat the last move, as the 'Frame Adv.' field will get updated automatically. frameAdvantage_dontUsePreBlockstunTime = false

+; Specify true or false.
 ; Normally we don't display hitstop in the framebar if both players are in hitstop on that frame, ; unless a projectile or a blocking Baiken is present.
 ; If this is set to true, then we always show hitstop in the framebar. neverIgnoreHitstop = false

+; Specify true or false.
+; Normally we don't display hitstop in the framebar if both players are in hitstop on that frame, ; unless a projectile or a blocking Baiken is present.
+; If this is set to true, then we ignore the blocking Baiken part and display hitstop in the framebar only ; when a projectile is present.
+; There's another setting that controls the display of hitstop in the framebar: "neverIgnoreHitstop".
+; If that setting is set to true, hitstop is always shown, no matter what "ignoreHitstopForBlockingBaiken" setting is.
+; After changing this setting, you need to repeat the moves or actions to see updated result in the framebar. ignoreHitstopForBlockingBaiken = false

 ; Specify true or false.
 ; Normally we consider running and walking as being idle, which does not advance the framebar forward.